Featured Case Study

 Submitting large quantities of small translation tasks was made possible with our adaptable and efficient translation service model.
 The project team included linguists with a wealth of experience in translating content like product titles and descriptions for international e-commerce.
 Team members also comprised the main project manager, 6 project managers for each of the languages, 6 quality assurance (QA) personnel for each of the languages, and a group of linguists experienced in the post-editing of machine translated e-commerce content.

 Since the client required members of our team to log in to their e-commerce system to edit the translations, the project manager conducted training for each of the project members, and compiled SEO rules and training material.

 •Seamless connections for speedy submissions

-As our linguists in the Americas, Europe, and Asia started on their editing work in their respective time zones, the project manager managed the progress of the project in real time and proactively communicated with the linguists.
-Internal quality assurance personnel conducted QA checks to identify issues, and provide feedback and modifications, to continually improve the collaboration among the project team.
+As our linguists in the Americas, Europe, and Asia started their editing work in their respective time zones, the project manager managed the progress of the project in real time and proactively communicated with the linguists.
+Internal quality assurance personnel conducted QA checks to identify issues, and provide feedback and modifications to continually improve collaboration among the project team.